pythonistical/pythonistical/README.md

-I mostly specialize in web designing and it's development and also do some backend/cybersecurity development in Python.
-Currently contributing at Pieces for developers (Native/Web,AI,dev support) also contributed at Upstreet.ai (web,blockchain,AI,gaming)
+I mostly specialize in web designing and it's development and also do some backend,cybersecurity development in Python.
+Currently contributing at Pieces for developers (Native/Web,AI,dev support).
+Visit my hidden service site on Tor network at yavi7konrrlixjyehpsjraz5zvgxq3g2dpxqfs62uo2oy2z5za4itxyd.onion (it has a game made using <b>css</b>, hopefully you find it fun) hosted on a local web server that I built.